Ethics office: White House should investigate Kellyanne Conway for Ivanka Trump plug

 Related: Conway unrepentant for Ivanka Trump plug

+Federal ethics standards say public employees may not use their positions "for the endorsement of any product, service or enterprise, or for the private gain of friends, relatives, or persons with whom the employee is affiliated in a nongovernmental capacity."

+The ethics office itself has no enforcement power.
+Disciplinary action against federal employees who violate ethics standards is left to the individual agencies where they work -- in this case the White House.

-White House press secretary Sean Spicer said last week that Conway had been "counseled."
+White House press secretary Sean Spicer said last week that Conway had been "counseled" but did not elaborate.
 Conway later said that Trump "supports me 100%."

+"At some point, I hope American women work for a boss that treats them the way President Trump treated me today," Conway said.

 Representative Elijah Cummings of Maryland, the top Democrat on the Oversight Committee, called it a "textbook violation of federal ethics rules."

-"The p[resident should follow the independent advice of the Office of Government Ethics to impose discipline on Ms. Conway," he said in a statement.
+"The president should follow the independent advice of the Office of Government Ethics to impose discipline on Ms. Conway," he said in a statement.

 The office of Representative Jason Chaffetz of Utah, the committee chairman, did not immediately respond to a request for comment.